SVGMath overview

 We're using <text> tags for numbers and variables, rather than <path>s (which is what MathJax uses in its SVG version.)
 We're also using a simple <span> element (not a whole SVG) for the very simple (one-character) math items (like "x") where it's overkill to use an antire SVG.

-One downside of this technique is it's not so good for SEO (search engine optimisation) as the SVGs are embedded, not existing as a separate file, so they never appear as sseparate entities in search results.
+One downside of this technique is it's not so good for SEO (search engine optimisation) as the SVGs are embedded, not existing as a separate file, so they never appear as separate entities in search results.
+However, given that speed is one of Google's key metrics for search performance, it's a price worth paying.

 ---|---|---|---|---|